Hydroinformatics Innovation Fellowship

 CUAHSI's Hydroinformatics Innovation Fellowship program enables scientists to create and share a hydroinformatics product with the CUAHSI community.

-CUAHSI will consider proposals that request funding up to $5000.
+CUAHSI will consider proposals that request funding up to $5,000.
 Eligible expenses for awardees include travel costs associated with acquiring new skills, site or reverse site visits, software or data licenses, access to cyberinfrastructure, dissemination costs, and student support.
+Indirect costs are not covered by CUAHSI and cannot be included in the budget.
 Awardees will be expected to comply with CUAHSI's travel and related expenditure policies and will be required to submit a final report in addition to an itemized statement of costs.

 Example products include: